-You can bring in or send to the EU a combined quantity which is less than 20kg (or the weight of one fish if this is higher).
+You can bring in or send to the EU up to 20 kg of fish products.
+This 20 kg can be made up of a combination of different products or the weight of one fish if this is higher.

-There is no weight restriction if you are coming from the Faeroe Islands or Iceland.
+There is no weight restriction if you are coming from the Faroe Islands or Iceland.

 Other animal products